Daniel Bîrligea

-George Daniel Bîrligea (/ro/; born 19 April 2000) is a Romanian professional footballer who plays as a forward for Liga I club FCSB and the Romania national team.
+George Daniel Bîrligea (/ro/; born 19 April 2000) is a Romanian professional footballer who plays as a forward for Serie A club Frosinone, on loan from Liga I club FCSB, and the Romania national team.

 Raised in Italy from age 12, Bîrligea started his senior career with Serie C club Teramo in 2020.
 Two years later, he returned to his native country at defending champions CFR Cluj.
-In 2024, he transferred to domestic rivals FCSB for an initial fee of €2 million.
+In 2024, he transferred to domestic rivals FCSB for an eventual fee of €3 million, matching the highest fee paid by a Liga I side.

 At international level, Bîrligea made his full debut for Romania in October 2023, in a 4–0 UEFA Euro qualifier win over Andorra.
 The next year, he was selected in the squad for Euro 2024.

 Club career

-Early career / Teramo
+Early career

 Born in Brăila, Bîrligea spent part of his childhood in Constanța, where he started practising young football with local club Metalul.
 He also trained at the Gheorghe Hagi Academy, before returning to his native city at Luceafărul Brăila.

 Bîrligea relocated again at age 12, moving abroad to Italy with his mother and elder sister, and represented the academies of ASD Cantera Ribolla and Palermo.

 After the bankruptcy of Palermo, Bîrligea moved to Teramo in 2019.
 On 22 January 2020, he made his senior debut for in a 1–0 Serie C win over Catanzaro.
 Over the course of two years with Il diavolo, he amassed seven goals from 43 appearances in all competitions.